Attributes Guided Feature Learning for Vehicle Re-identification: DF-CVTC Network Architecture

 \subsection{Backbone}

-In our work, we adopt ResNet-50 as the baseline network for backbone.
-One can also configure other networks such as Inception-v4, VGG16 and MobileNet architectures without limitation.
-As for ResNet-50, we use the first three residual blocks of ResNet-50 as our backbone as shown in Fig.~\ref{fig::framework}, due to its compelling performance with deeper layers by residual learning.
-We denote the parameters of this network as $\theta_1$.
+Due to the compelling performance with deeper layers by residual learning, ResNet-50 has been widely used in many research~\cite{liu2018segmentation,ding2019neural}.
+Therefore, we adopt the first three residual blocks of ResNet-50 as the baseline network for our backbone as shown in Fig.~\ref{fig::framework}.
+One could also configure other networks such as Inception-v4 \cite{szegedy2017inception}, VGG16 \cite{Simonyan15} and MobileNet \cite{howard2017mobilenets} architectures without limitation.
+The task of each attribute recognition shares the low-level properties which could be efficiently learned by the shared backbone.